jinyugao/jinyugao.github.io/_pages/about.md

   - /about.html
 ---

-My name is Jinyu Gao (高晋宇), I am now a Research Assistant supervised by Prof. Yi Bu at Center for Informationalization and Information Management, Peking University, China.
-My research interests lie in science of science, scientometrics, bibliometrics, innovation and network analysis.
+Jinyu Gao is a PhD student in the College of Information Science at the University of Arizona.
+She received her MS in Management Science from the University of Chinese Academy of Sciences in 2023 and her BS in Financial Engineering from Tianjin University of Finance and Economics in 2020.

 # Education

+{\sl University of Arizona} \hfill 2024-present \\
+Ph.D. in Information Science \\
+\\
-* M.S. in Corporate Management, University of Chinese Academy of Sciences, Beijing, China, 2020-2023
+{\sl University of Chinese Academy of Sciences} \hfill 2020-2023 \\
-  * Thesis title: Study of scientist’s mobility effects on research output.
-  * GPA: 3.79/4.0
-  * Outstanding Student Award, University of Chinese Academy of Sciences, 2021-2023, (Top 25%)
+M.S. in Management Science \\
+\\

-* B.S. in Financial Engineering, Tianjin University of Finance and Economics, Tianjin, China, 2016-2020
+{\sl Tianjin University of Finance and Economics} \hfill 2016-2020 \\
-  * Thesis title: Price linkage characteristics between stock index and stock index futures.
-  * GPA: 3.64/4.0
-  * The Third Prize Scholarship, Tianjin University of Finance and Economics, 2016-2019, (Top 25%)
-  * The Third Prize of the 11th National Undergraduate Mathematics Competition (non-mathematics major), Chinese Mathematical Society, 2019, (Top 35%)
+B.S. in Financial Engineering

-# Work experience
+# Experience

-* June 2023-now: Research Assistant
+* June 2023 - June 2024: Research Assistant
   * Center for Informationalization and Information Management, Peking University
   * Supervisor: [Prof. Yi Bu](https://buyi08.wixsite.com/yi-bu)